StackExchange/blackbox/README.md

 the people that do backups of that server, or the people that handle the backup tapes!

-Rather than 1 GPG passphrase for all the files, each person with access has their own GPG keys in the system.
+Rather than one GPG passphrase for all the files, each person with access has their own GPG keys in the system.
 Any file can be decrypted by anyone with their GPG key.
 This way, if one person leaves the company, you don't have to communicate a new password to everyone with access.